Skip to main navigation

 People who have Alzheimer's disease or another dementia are sometimes easily confused.
 They may forget where they are, what day it is, and other common facts.

 Sundowning is a term to describe increased confusion that occurs in late afternoon and at night.
 The person gets restless at those times of day.
-He or she may have trouble sleeping at night.
+The person may have trouble sleeping at night.

 These tips may help you care for someone who shows signs of sundowning.